samheutmaker/major-a/README.md

 })
 ```

-If the user making the requeset does not have an authorization token, a 401 Unauthorized will be returned and no further middleware will be executed.
+If the user making the request does not have an authorization token, a 401 Unauthorized will be returned and no further middleware will be executed.

 ##**MajorAdmin**